George Perles, longtime Michigan State coach, dies at 85

 He signed a 10-year contract after passing on the chance to lead the Packers.
 Just before he was going to be introduced as the Jets’ coach in 1990, he was given the title of athletic director despite objections from John DiBiaggio, the university president.

-Perles was forced to give up the AD job in 1992 and was fired as coach late in the 1994 season with the team on the way to a 5-6 finish.
+Perles was forced to give up his job as athletic director in 1992.
+He was fired as coach late in the 1994 season and the team finished 5-6 that year.
 After an outside investigation, Peter McPherson, then the school president, said the Spartans would forfeit their games because of an academic scandal.
 The NCAA cleared Perles.

 ”I would never have stayed at Michigan State if I knew there could be so much conflict about it, or that my staying could somehow hurt the school,” he said in his book, ”George Perles: The Ride of a Lifetime,” published in 1995. ”I would have taken the job with Green Bay (in 1988) or with the Jets (in 1990) if I had known what was coming.”

-Nick Saban, a former assistant took over as Michigan State coach after Perles.

-“He was one of my mentors in this profession, and he gave me my first opportunity to be in a position of leadership as the defensive coordinator at Michigan State,” said Saban, now Alabama’s head coach.
-“I learned an incredible amount of both football and life from him over the years.”

-Perles stayed in Michigan for the rest of his life and helped create the Motor City Bowl, using his charm to get the three major automakers to team up as sponsors for the postseason game.
+He stayed in Michigan for the rest of his life and helped create the Motor City Bowl, using his charm to get the three major automakers to team up to sponsor the postseason college football game for his native Detroit.

-“In addition to being a great Spartan, he was a problem solver,” said Ken Hoffman, who was a sports information director at Michigan State and also became executive director of the bowl.
-“Whenever there was an issue, he found a way.”
+”In addition to being a great Spartan, he was a problem solver,” said Ken Hoffman, who was a sports information director at Michigan State and also became executive director of the bowl game. ”Whenever there was an issue, he found a way.”

-Perles was elected to the Michigan State Board of Trustees in 2006 and was re-elected eight years later.
-He resigned in November 2018, citing his age and his struggles with Parkinson’s disease.
+Perles was elected to the Michigan State Board of Trustees in 2006 and was re-elected eight years later but wasn’t able to finish his second term.
+Perles resigned as a member of the governing board in November 2018.
+He stepped down, citing his age of 84 at the time and his struggles with Parkinson’s disease.

-Shortly after he was eligible to play in 1958 for coach Duffy Daugherty, Perles — a lineman — had a career-ending knee injury and accepted an offer to be a student assistant.
-After stints coaching prep football in Chicago and suburban Detroit, he was an assistant at the University of Dayton for two years before returning to be an assistant for Daugherty in 1967.
+Shortly after he was eligible to play in 1958 for coach Duffy Daugherty, Perles – a lineman – had a career-ending knee injury.
+He accepted Daugherty’s offer to be a student assistant.

+Perles earned his first chance to be a head coach in 1961, at the high school level at St. Rita’s in Chicago.
+He later led St. Ambrose in Grosse Pointe Park, Michigan.
+He was an assistant at the University of Dayton for two years before returning to be an assistant for Daughterty at Michigan State in 1967.

 Steelers coach Chuck Noll hired him to coach defensive linemen in 1972.
 Hall of Fame defensive tackle Joe Greene recalled how Perles asked players for their ideas.